-All staff have a duty to notify the Head teacher of any cautions, convictions or charges brought against them during their employment with us.
+All staff have a duty to notify their respective Heads of School or the Executive Headteacher of any cautions, convictions or charges brought against them during their employment with us.

 Staff support

 We recognise the stressful and traumatic nature of child protection work.
 Support and advice is available for any member of staff from The Bradford MBC Child Protection team.
 (Tel: 01274 754343).